VishalPainjane/AgentGlass/README.md

 </p>

 ## Why AgentGlass?
 When a multi-agent system fails, it doesn't fail loudly with a stack trace.
-It fails silently through cascading logical errors—an agent makes a poor decision, feeds corrupted context to a specialized sub-agent, and triggers a massive loop of API calls.
+It fails silently through cascading logical errors an agent makes a poor decision, feeds corrupted context to a specialized sub-agent, and triggers a massive loop of API calls.

 Existing solutions (LangSmith, Datadog) are cloud-heavy, introduce latency, charge per trace, and force you to send sensitive enterprise context to third-party servers.